ajstimson/wordpress-portfolio/web-application-demo/readme.md

 -   Update the JavaScript code to use ES6 syntax
 -   Replace the `struts.js` file functionality with server-side code using PHP and Gravity Forms' updated API.
--   Move much of the relevant PHP code into a custom WordPress plugin.
+-   Move much of the relevant PHP code in clip_custom.php into a WordPress plugin.
 -   Responsive design